Quartz Swimming Pool Surface

 How to choose a quartz finish

-In Australia, there are several companies that manufacture quartz finishes in swimming pools.
+In Australia, there are at least two companies that manufacture quartz finishes in swimming pools.
 Some of these include:

 This blog will not offer an opinion on each of these products and companies.
 However, it is a good idea to ask about the warranty details and maybe a few references from past clients that have used their product.
-Finally, whoever you choose, make sure you ask about warranties and after sales service.
+Finally, whoever you choose, make sure you ask about warranties and after-sales service.

-Remember, some smaller surface application companies use a method called ‘site-mix”.
-In short, this is where the cement, pigment (colour) and the quartz are all blended together on site to make your chosen colour.
-When this is done properly the results can be fantastic and look very similar to a name brand product.
+Remember, some pool surface application companies use a method called ‘site-mix”.
+In short, this is where the cement, pigment (colour), and quartz are all blended together on-site to make your chosen colour.
+When mixed and applied properly, the results can be fantastic and look great.
 However, as there is no actual product ‘manufacturer’ in this scenario, your warranty is limited to whatever warranty the application company has to offer.
 Hence, in some cases, this means no warranty at all.
 Also, the colour may not be what you are expecting and you will only see the final colour when the job is complete.